The Cryosphere

 These simple geophysical realities are entirely driven by the melting point of water.
 By lowering our CO2 emissions primarily from our use of fossil fuels, we can still act in time to curb global temperature rise and limit the loss of these vulnerable snow and ice regions, thereby protecting global health and well-being for generations.

-For greater detail, see the State of the Cryosphere 2022 report, written and reviewed by more than 60 leading cryosphere scientists and IPCC authors, released at COP27 in Sharm El Sheikh, Egypt; and the Thresholds and Closing Windows Report, released in conjunction with the 2016 Paris Agreement.
+For greater detail, see the latest State of the Cryosphere (2023) report, written and reviewed by more than 60 leading cryosphere scientists and IPCC authors, released annually just before the UNFCCC COP meetings each year.
+The series began with the Thresholds and Closing Windows Report, released in conjunction with the 2016 Paris Agreement.

 Cryosphere Fact Sheets: English (Swedish versions below)